jw/stilus/docs/dev/architecture.rst

 The Evaluator
 ^^^^^^^^^^^^^

 Evaluates the tree.
-This is the major visitor.
+This visitor visits each node and processes it.
+For
+example:

+ - If it visits an *if* node, it evaluates it and follows the true flow, the false flow is discared.
+ - If it visits a for loop it evaluates its body.
+ - If it visits an *import* node it imports the file into the tree.
+ - If it visits a *call* node to a (builtin or not) function, it calls it.

+And so on until all nodes are visited.

+This will result in a larger tree (e.g. imported files, for loops,...) with lots of nodes which will not be part of the resulting css.

 The Normalizer
 ^^^^^^^^^^^^^^

-This visitor implements the first stage of the dual-stage compiler, tasked with stripping the *garbage* from the evaluated nodes, ditching null rules, resolving ruleset selectors et caetera.
+This visitor strips the *garbage* from the evaluated nodes, ditching null rules, resolving ruleset selectors et caetera.
 This step performs the logic necessary to facilitate the ``@extend`` functionality, as these must be resolved *before* buffering output.